underscoreio/shapeless-guide/src/pages/generic/type-classes.md

 writeCsv(employees zip iceCreams)
 ```

 Given a set of rules
 encoded as `implicit vals` and `implicit defs`,
 the compiler is capable of *searching* for
 combinations to give it the required instances.
 This behaviour, known as "implicit resolution",
 is what makes the type class pattern so powerful.

-Traditionally the only limitation to this has been ADTs.
+Even with this power,
-The compiler can't pull apart
+the compiler can't pull apart
-the types of case classes and sealed traits,
+our case classes and sealed traits.
-so we have always had to define instances for ADTs by hand.
+We are required to define instances for ADTs by hand.
 Shapeless' generic representations change all of this,
 allowing us to derive instances for any ADT for free.